Integrity Time Reinforces Academic Standards

-The Integrity Time Curriculum reinforces the Common Core Standards in the following ways:
+The Integrity Time Curriculum reinforces academics in the following ways:

-- The whole point of Common Core is to produce a better, more productive, more equipped worker for the 21st century.
+- The whole point of academic standards is to produce a better, more productive, more equipped worker for the 21st century.
 Integrity Time certainly succeeds in that goal.
 Integrity Time is all about reading, critical thinking, writing and communicating.
 For example, Q is for quality and Z is for zeal.
 This teaches kids to do their best and that leads to higher test scores in general.

 - develops a deeper thinking process using relevant events leading to sound reasoning